Office of Completion

-Led by Lone Star College System, the Texas Completes cadre brings together five college systems (Alamo Colleges, Dallas County Community College District, El Paso Community College, Lone Star College System and South Texas College) that share a common vision for deep student success reform.
+Led by Lone Star College System, the Texas Completes cadre brings together eight college systems (Alamo Colleges, Austin Community College, Dallas County Community College District, El Paso Community College, Kilgore College, Lone Star College System, Odessa College and South Texas College) that share a common vision for deep student success reform.

 Texas Completes pulls together research, best and promising practices and knowledge gained from national and regional completion efforts to help colleges strengthen completion pathways while containing costs, maintaining open access, and ensuring program and credential quality.